-Islandic Forest Service, Reykjavík, Iceland
+Icelandic Forest Service, Reykjavík, Iceland

-I spent this summer, my first Co-op work term, as an intern for Icelandic Forest Research.
+I spent this summer, my first co-op work term, as an intern for Icelandic Forest Research.
 As a research assistant, I have had the opportunity to engage in various projects and learn from many different scientists.
-These projects included measuring a progeny trial of poplar trees, traveling for the Icelandic Forest Inventory, and assessing birch for a study on insect damage.
+These projects included measuring a progeny trial of poplar trees, travelling for the Icelandic Forest Inventory, and assessing birch for a study on insect damage.
 Over the course of the work term, I have not only learned about the specifics of each project, but also about the research process, forestry in Iceland, and working internationally.
 Iceland’s distinct environment and culture have made for a really unique learning experience, and the Co-op program definitely encouraged me to seek out this opportunity.
 This work term has broadened my perspective in unexpected ways while teaching me valuable skills for the future.